patkoch/iac_terraform_azure/vm/win11/README.md

 ## 3.1 Login to your Azure Subscription with Azure CLI

-At first, login to your Azure subscription by opening e.g.: a PowerShell prompt or opening a Terminal in Visual Studio Code and run:
+First, login to your Azure subscription by opening e.g.: a PowerShell prompt or opening a Terminal in Visual Studio Code and run:

 ```
 az login